camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

 # Expression Resolving With the Shared Process Engine

 In a shared process engine deployment scenario, you have a process engine which dispatches to multiple applications.
-In this case, there is not a single spring application context but each application may maintain its own application context.
-The process engine cannot use a single expression resolver for a single application context but must delegate to the appropriate process application, depending on which process is currently executed.
+In this case, there is not a single Spring application context but each application may maintain its own application context.
+The process engine cannot use a single expression resolver for a single application context but must delegate to the appropriate process application, depending on which process is currently being executed.

 This functionality is provided by the `org.camunda.bpm.engine.spring.application.SpringProcessApplicationElResolver`.
 This class is a `ProcessApplicationElResolver` implementation delegating to the local application context.
 Expression resolving then works in the following way: